Ben Swann Erased From Social Media After Pizzagate Conspiracy Theory Fact Check

 — Lars █████ (@LarryCyprus) February 4, 2017

 The Pizzagate conspiracy theory has been significantly fact checked by several mainstream sources.
-Some of the most pivotal claims — such as pictures of a supposed kill room below Comet Pizza and a mysterious swirled triangle symbol associated with pedophilia — were scoffed at by papers like The New York Times.
+Some of the most pivotal claims — such as pictures of a supposed kill room below Comet Pizza and a mysterious swirled triangle symbol associated with pedophilia — were scoffed at by papers like the New York Times.
 Triangles, the fact checkers argued, are not an uncommon enough symbol to indicate pedophilia.
 The AOL company logo, for instance, featured a triangle.
 Additionally, the so-called kill room was impossible to investigate when Comet revealed that the property does not actually have a basement.

 “In the span of a few weeks, a false rumor that Hillary Clinton and her top aides were involved in various crimes snowballed into a wild conspiracy theory that they were running a child-trafficking ring out of a Washington pizza parlor.
 The fast evolution of the false theory revealed how a powerful mix of fake news and social media led an armed North Carolina man to investigate the rumors about the pizza place, Comet Ping Pong, last Sunday.”

 Pizzagate is just one of several conspiracy theories that Ben Swann has given airtime to on his Reality Check program.
-He has also claimed to fact check the link between autism and vaccines, the narrative that Sandy Hook and Aurora were carried out by lone shooters, American intelligence findings that Russia hacked the 2016 presidential elections and the predominant media presentation of the war in Syria.
+He has also claimed to fact check the link between autism and vaccines, the narrative that Sandy Hook and Aurora were carried out by lone shooters, American intelligence findings that Russia hacked the 2016 presidential elections, and the predominant media presentation of the war in Syria.

-[Featured Image by Jose Luis Magana/AP Photo]
+[Featured Image by Jose Luis Magana/AP Images]